-Feedback for ESL students varies a lot.
+Feedback for ESL students varies quite a bit.
 There are different categories when it comes to classifying feedback, and using all of them is a key characteristic of effective teaching.
 Giving a student verbal feedback during one lesson and providing written comments during the next one, for example, will give you better results.
 For online students, visual feedback in the form of videos can also be very productive.

 How do you provide feedback in the ESL classroom?

 Each classroom is different.
 As you get to know your students, you’ll find that ESL feedback examples vary by age group or whether you’re teaching in person or online.
-These are some ways you can try for yourself:
+These are some ways you can try for yourself.

-Offering written, verbal, and visual feedback
+Offering written, verbal, and visual feedback for your ESL students

 - Verbal feedback works well if you’re trying to get concise messages across.

-- And, finally, visual feedback in the form of videos will probably make you a hit with the younger crowd online!
+- And finally, visual feedback in the form of videos will probably make you a hit with the younger crowd online!